Philosophy (PHIL)

 Grading Mode: Standard Letter, Pass/No Pass

 This course introduces the principles of valid deductive reasoning through a study of formal techniques of sentential logic and predicate logic.
 Students will learn how to translate arguments from a natural language (in this case English) to symbolic languages.
 These abstracted arguments can then be manipulated to derive other truth-preserved sentences.
 Students will also cover related logic and semantic concepts such as validity, soundness, and entailment.
-This course will involve translation of English sentences into predicate logic.
-A reasonably firm grasp of the source language, therefore, is necessary in order to excel.
 Graded or Pass/No Pass option.
 C-ID: PHIL 210.